jeertmans/manim-slides/docs/source/reference/large_presentation_tips.md

 ## Minimize TeX Calls

 `Tex` and `MathTex` objects are slow to create as each one requires LaTeX compilation.
-In a large presentation, these calls add up quickly.  `Tex` does produce noticeably better kerning than `Text` for many strings, even when no maths is involved, so a potential strategy is to iterate using `Text` and switch to `Tex` when you are ready to render the final presentation.
+In a large presentation, these calls add up quickly.
+However, LaTeX produce noticeably better kerning than `Text` for many strings, even when no math is involved.
+So, a potential strategy is to first iterate using `Text`, and switch to back `Tex` when you are ready to render the final presentation.
+Note that you will probably need to adapt the font size between the two.

 ```python
 class Presentation(Slide):